-The pressure is growing on the farming industry.
-Increasing demands in food production and consumption means the world supply is reaching new highs, while commodity prices remain low.
-As today’s discerning consumers becoming more and more interested in where their food comes from, farmers and agronomists must improve product traceability – all while trying to reduce costs and optimize resource management.
+The modern farming industry faces many challenges.
+Increasing demands in food production and consumption mean the world supply is reaching new heights, despite consistently low commodity prices.
+The advent of conscientious shopping has also emphasized the need for farmers and agronomists to improve product traceability while trying to reduce costs and optimize resource management.

-Climate change, too, is expected significantly impact the agriculture industry.
-This makes it harder than ever to protect the security of the supply chain.
-Along with ever-changing environmental conditions, the effects of climate change could result in losses to agriculture of up to 16% by 2050 across Europe.
-Agriculture professionals are therefore looking to enhance their sustainability measures – for both environmental and economic benefits.
+Climate change adds an additional layer of complexity and is expected to impact the already strained agriculture industry.
+Fluctuations in climate conditions make protecting the security of the supply chain more difficult, and the effects of climate change could result in losses to agriculture of up to 16 percent by 2050 across Europe.

 Working ‘smarter’ is one option.
 The UK’s National Farmers’ Union (NFU), for example, advocates the introduction of a range of measures to improve land management, increase farming efficiencies, and boost the wider bioeconomy.
-Drones, or unmanned aerial vehicles (UAVs), are helping to lead the way in the precision farming space, enabling yield and crops within fields to be accurately mapped and monitored.
+Drones, or unmanned aerial vehicles (UAVs), are leading the way in precision farming, enabling yield and crops within fields to be accurately mapped and monitored.

-The potential for UAVs in improving sustainable agriculture is huge.
-It has already started to be recognized as a viable alternative to traditional methods, like ground mapping.
-Agriculture professionals are increasingly turning to drones to not only help guide decision-making but also save valuable resources and boost farm productivity.
+The potential for UAVs in improving sustainable agriculture cannot be understated.
+Mapping drones have already started to be recognized as a viable alternative to traditional methods, such as ground mapping.
+Agriculture professionals are increasingly turning to drones to help guide decision-making, save valuable resources and boost farm productivity.

 Benjamin Pinguet, Product and Solution Manager at senseFly, recently outlined the opportunity for drones to improve sustainability measures in agriculture.
 This includes the best software to complement usage, relevant regulations and ways it can streamline global workflows.

-To read the full article in PrecisionAg from Benjamin, click here.
+To read the full article from Benjamin in PrecisionAg.